A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

 Having established the equivalence of causality in Proposition~\ref{prop:causal} and having shown how time functions carry over from one spacetime to another in Propositions~\ref{prop:Kcausal} and \ref{prop1stepback}, we finally turn to Cauchy time functions and global hyperbolicity and prove the remaining implications of Theorem~\ref{thm:equivsR}.

 We start with the easier situation $M''$.
-Adding positive definite directions, meaning $+dt^2$, is not a problem as no additional time orientation defining vector fields are needed and projections and pullbacks behave as desired.
+Adding positive tangent directions, meaning $+dt^2$, is not a problem as no additional time frame orientation defining vector fields are needed and projections and pullbacks behave as desired.